tomideadeoye/merislabs-official/reference.md

 Orchestration: n8n (Docker/Cloud).

 API Framework: FastAPI / Flask.
-Task Management: Habitica API & Notion
+Task Management: Habitica API & WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES

 Utilities: requests, python-dotenv, loguru, pandas, selenium, aiohttp, googlesearch-python, dnspython, smtplib, uuid, nltk (optional), pytest.